rhyswynne/inline-tweet-sharer/inline-tweet-sharer/readme.txt

 1. Example of how the twitter feed appears in your site.

 == Changelog ==
+= 2.3 =
+* Change in structure of bit.ly integration.
+Please check to make sure you're still connected.

 = 2.2.1 =
 * Introduced the "Bypass UTF-8 Option", so non standard UTF-8 characters can still be used.